Courses, Lessons, and Ensembles

 Audio/Video Recording

-All performances presented by The University of Connecticut as part of its academic concert calendar and/or its instructional programs may be audio recorded, filmed, photographed, or videotaped.
-These sound and/or image recordings include performances by University of Connecticut ensembles, performing groups and organizations, as well as performances by individuals given on or off campus as part of the academic program of the University of Connecticut.
+All performances presented by The University of Connecticut’s Department of Music in von der Mehden Recital Hall as part of its academic concert calendar and/or its instructional programs may be video recorded via the University’s Kaltura Lecture Capturing software.
+These recordings include performances by University of Connecticut ensembles, performing groups, and organizations, as well as performances by individuals given on campus as part of the academic program of the University of Connecticut.
 Also, the University of Connecticut may photograph students or video record their images as during university-related daily activities.

-The University of Connecticut reserves all rights to these audio recordings, films, videotapes, and images (known collectively hereafter as “Recordings”), including the right to publish, reproduce, broadcast, license, assign, and distribute the Recordings and derivatives thereof in all media, including electronic media and publication on the World Wide Web, for any purpose and without limitation including commercial release, in perpetuity.
+The University of Connecticut reserves all rights to these audio recordings, films, videotapes, and images (known collectively hereafter as “Recordings”), including the right to publish, reproduce, broadcast, license, assign, and distribute the Recordings and derivatives thereof in all media, including electronic media and publication on the internet, for any purpose and without limitation including commercial release, in perpetuity.
 All students who are members of musical performance ensembles and/or enrolled in music classes assign to the University of Connecticut all copyright and other rights in such performances and Recordings, including any proceeds earned from commercial distribution or other use of the Recordings.
 In addition, a student’s name and likeness may be used by the University of Connecticut and its agents in the published materials associated with these Recordings.
 The University of Connecticut is released from any claims arising out of broadcast, commercial distribution, and promotion of these recordings.